Hatch, a neobank for SMBs, launches with $20M in funding from investors like Kleiner Perkins, Foundation and Plaid’s founders – TechCrunch

 “There’s been this interesting trend of sole proprietors and individual creators who maybe had a side hustle, and after they were laid off during COVID, they decided, okay, I’m going start a small business,” Nguyen said.
 “Through our research, that’s actually how a lot of small businesses think of themselves, not as Thomson Tacos LLC for example, but just as myself, as Thomson, a person who is running this business.”

 The startup uses machine learning to automate Hatch Business Checking’s online sign-up process and its know your customer (KYC) and know your business (KYB) requirements.
 This includes confirming business incorporation paperwork, social security or employer ID numbers and regulatory compliance like Office of Foreign Asset Control (OFAC) checks.
-Hatch can approve applications in less than five minute.
-Once that process is complete, customers get a MasterCard virtual number and can link external bank accounts.
+Hatch can approve applications in less than five minutes.
+Once that process is complete, customers get a Mastercard virtual number and can link external bank accounts.
 Hatch also uses machine learning for real-time fraud and risk monitoring.

 Nguyen said Hatch launched its overdraft coverage program because “we found it is a really great way for folks to get themselves out of a bind, finish the point sale and then top up their account later.”